By Lion Studios

 Nails Done!

-Nails Done! is a challenged games app that is free with in-app purchases.
-With a 4.4/5 rating from 14.9K reviews, it faces significant user friction.
-Users particularly appreciate addictive gameplay, though excessive advertising remains a common concern.
+Nails Done! is a challenged games app that is completely free.
+With a 4.4/5 rating from 14.8K reviews, it faces significant user friction.
+Users particularly appreciate satisfying core nail-care simulation loop provides a relaxing experience for casual players, though excessive ad frequency disrupts the gameplay flow after almost every single action remains a common concern.

 Current Momentum